Darkdoom22/Augments/README.md

 local augmentRes = require('resources').augments

---find an item in your bag with system 4 augments and then.. local exDataBlock1, exDataBlock2, exDataBlock3 = item.extdata:unpack("III",1)
+--find an item in your bag with system 4 augments and then.. local augments = AugmentInterface.GetAugmentSystemFourData(item.extdata, item.id)
-local augments = AugmentInterface.GetAugmentSystemFourData(exDataBlock1, exDataBlock2, exDataBlock3, item.id)

 --this table contains the augment resource id and potency print(augments["Augment 1 Id"])